 OK, it might not be the most appealing thing in the world — you might want to crack a few windows, depending on the type of cuisine you’re delivering — but Uber Eats offers flexible food-delivery opportunities.

-“I would recommend this, if anything, for the schedule flexibility alone,” says Clint Nohr, a comedian in New York City who drives with the service.
+Success story: “I would recommend this, if anything, for the schedule flexibility alone,” says Clint Nohr, a comedian in New York City who told us Uber Eats makes earning easy on a hectic schedule.
 “If you’re really hustling and can navigate your city, you can actually make decent money.”

 Have a spare room?
 Might as well try to earn some money by listing it on Airbnb.

 If you’re a good host with a desirable space, you could add hundreds — even thousands — of dollars to your savings account with Airbnb.

 A few simple steps can make the difference between a great experience and a less-than-satisfactory one.
 We talked to Terence Michael, an Airbnb superhost based in Los Angeles.

 Here are some of his favorite hosting tips: